mannd/QTc/README.markdown

 ## Installation
 ### The easy way
 Use Cocoapods to install the framwork.
-After installing Cocoapods (see the [Cocoapods site](https://cocoapods.org) for how to do that), add a Podfile like this:
+After installing Cocoapods (see the [Cocoapods site](https://cocoapods.org) for how to do that), add a Podfile like this to the top level directory of your project:

 	# Set your target platform
 	platform :ios, '11.1'